 Q: Why are Taiwanese banks so inefficient?

-A: In short there is over-regulation too much manual labor involved in the system.
+A: In short there is over-regulation of too much manual labor involved in the system.

 Most people use paper passbooks.
 Most all forms are signed with paper.
-The banks close at 3 PM so that the banking employees can enter in and finalize the transactions for that day.
-Many transactions are required for you to come to the bank in person.
-Compared to America, the banking is painfully slow and inefficient.
+The banks close at 3 PM so that the banking employees can enter and finalize the transactions for that day.
+Many transactions require you to come to the bank in person.
+Compared to America, banking is painfully slow and inefficient.